 A master-class in rapid innovation

-With the help of NRC Health’s Real-time Feedback and Transparency solutions, however, OrthoNebraska’s leaders were able to confidently develop, deploy, and test their telehealth approach.
+With the help of NRC Health’s patient experience and marketing solutions, however, OrthoNebraska’s leaders were able to confidently develop, deploy, and test their telehealth approach.
 This included:

 - Designing a front-end web presence to effectively guide patients to telehealth services